ZalozbaDev/e-os-android_vendor_extra/README.md

 Add this repo to the manifest and place it in "vendor/extra/".

+The only purpose for this repo right now is to change the OTA URL.
+In case this works already with the build arg, this repo does not have to be used.

 ## Custom OTA URL set in "product.mk"

 See this info from reddit: https://www.reddit.com/r/LineageOS/comments/c38itu/configuring_the_lineage_ota_updater/